kindelia/Kindelia/WHITEPAPER.md

 Kindelia, we intend to lead this revolution.

-This, by itself, is a fair reason to believe on Kindelia's future; after all, we are, ironically, literally doing this for the technology, and have no interest on profiting from the network.
+This, by itself, is a fair reason to believe on Kindelia's future; after all, we are, ironically, doing this for the technology, and have no interest on profiting from the network.
 That is why we made an extra effort to make it as simple and stable as possible, decreasing the need for a highly active core team, and, thus, removing our own roles as figureheads.
 We further reinforce that philosophy by not adding a native currency that is massively pre-mined by